Preheat the oven to 350 degrees F.

 Reheat the meatloaves in medium hot oven to warm through.
 Place them in a shallow baking dish

 and cover with foil.
 Cook's Note: To keep the loaves from drying out - add a splash of stock, this will keep the loaves super moist.

 In a saucepan, whisk the oil and 1/4 cup flour over medium heat 10 to 15 minutes, until the color of peanut-butter.
 Add lots of coarse pepper to the roux

 in a couple of cups of stock and thicken, season with salt to taste.
 Cool completely and store in the refrigerator.
 Reheat the mixture in a saucepan

 While the meatloaves bake, boil the potatoes in enough water to cover.
 Drain

-, remaining parsley, salt and pepper.
+, herb cheese, mixed herbs, remaining parsley, salt and pepper.
 Cool completely and store in the refrigerator.

 Serve the meatloaves, whole or sliced, with mashed potatoes and gravy